The Scholars (novel): Structure

-Chinese commentators have traditionally seen The Scholars as having an irregular and much relaxed structure compared to other novels, and its narrative form has continued to fascinate and be scrutinized by modern critics.
+Chinese commentators have traditionally seen The Scholars as having an irregular and much relaxed structure compared to other novels, and its "mosaic-like" narrative form has continued to fascinate and be scrutinized by modern critics.
 The famous author Lu Xun wrote that "the novel has no central linking element".
 Hu Shih echoed this view, writing that the novel "lacks a general structural basis".
-The same opinion has been put forth by some Western scholars.
+The same opinion has been put forth by some Western scholars, that the novel has no real "protagonist" or has "shifting main characters".
 James R. Hightower described the work as "amorphous and plotless".

 However, more recent scholarship by Słupski detects organization in The Scholars on three levels.
 The first is the anecdotal level, in which the work can be divided into various "units" centered around a comical fact or occurrence.
 The second level is that of biography, in which the author constructs a multifaceted view of main characters in the work.
 An example is the portrayal of Zhou Jin, the elderly examination candidate.
 The final level is that of autobiography, the author's attitude toward the events of the story.
 This is revealed in chapter titles, poems, and occasional narrative interludes.

 Chapter 37 depicts a ceremony honoring a legendary Confucian sage, Wu Taibo.
 Both modern and Qing dynasty commentators have noted that this chapter constitutes the "high point" and "structural apex" of the novel.
 The literary scholar Shang Wei believes that the chapter highlights Wu Jingzi's simultaneous desire to follow Confucian ritual and to critique it.

 Stephen Roddy argues that the novel is divided into four sections, which correspond to successive eras of the Ming.
 The introductory chapters refer to the transition from the Yuan to the Ming, chapters 2–7 to the years up to 1517, chapters 21–35 the Jiajing reign, and chapter 55 the final years, the Wanli reign.
 The progression from civic activism to salon life in the novel, Roddy continues, is parallel to the withdrawal into scholastic dillentantism in the late reigns of the Ming.